Quantum Phase Estimation (QPE) for Solving Molecular Energies

 Trimming the Hamiltonian

-As we can see, the Hamiltonian may contain a large number of terms.
-In many cases we can compress the Hamiltonian by trimming small terms.
+As you can see, the Hamiltonian may contain a large number of terms.
+In many cases you can compress the Hamiltonian by trimming small terms:

 plt.semilogy(np.sort(np.abs(coeffs))[::-1], "o")